aoelarsen/noroff-react-content-part-2/lessons/lesson3.md

 return { ...state, clickCount: state.clickCount + 1 };
 ```

-we are using the [object spread operator](https://redux.js.org/recipes/using-object-spread-operator) to create a copy of the current state object and update this new object with the new `clickCount` value.
+we're using the [object spread operator](https://redux.js.org/recipes/using-object-spread-operator) to create a copy of the current state object and update this new object with the new `clickCount` value.
 The new object then becomes the value of the store.

 In `redux/reducers/index.js` we import all reducers we need to, combine them together and export them.
 We only have one reducer but it is very common to split your reducers into separate files.